 I believe that work should supply 12 months worth of PAID parental leave.
 Leaving my 5/6 month old baby in the care of a stranger is ridiculous!
 And I feel as though I missed a lot of milestones because I had to go back to work so early.
-Partnered mother, permanent part-time express breastmilk while at work.

-28. Many also commented on the difficulties in returning to work, accessing flexible work to support their new caring responsibilities and precarity of hours of employment on return, exacerbating the stress they already felt upon leaving their child in another's care.
+26. Many also commented on the difficulties in returning to work, accessing flexible work to support their new caring responsibilities and precarity of hours of employment on return, exacerbating the stress they already felt upon leaving their child in another's care.

-29. Many also commented on the difficulty they had in maintaining breastfeeding or expressing when returning to work, demonstrating that support for mothers to have time off is important for the continuation of breastfeeding.
-'Several commented on the difficulties of returning to work while still breastfeeding, and alarmingly two reported that they were explicitly informed they could not
+27. Many also commented on the difficulty they had in maintaining breastfeeding or expressing when returning to work, demonstrating that support for mothers to have time off is important for the continuation of breastfeeding.
+'Several commented on the difficulties of returning to work while still breastfeeding, and alarmingly two reported that they were explicitly informed they could not express breastmilk while at work.